Child Custody Professional and Attentive Client Service

 • Plan for Change: Your children are growing and changing, and your family may grow and change over time.
 A strong parenting plan includes the flexibility to allow for future change by stipulating what steps should be taken to change the plan.

 These are just some of the things you may want to consider including in your parenting plan.
-The child custody lawyers at The Law Offices Of Yeazell And Sweet will assist you with including important details in your parenting plan and will also ask the tough questions you will need to consider when drafting a parenting plan that works for you and your child(ren).
+The child custody lawyers at The Law Offices Of Yeazell And Sweet will assist you with including important details in your parenting plan and will also ask the tough questions you will need to consider when drafting a parenting plan that works for you and your children.
 Contact our attorneys today to learn more.

 Which Parent Gets Custody in Florida?

 Florida courts do not favor mothers or fathers when making custody decisions.
-The state of FL prefers joint or shared legal custody after a divorce, so both parents remain involved in their children's lives.
+The state of Florida prefers joint or shared legal custody after a divorce, so both parents remain involved in their children's lives.
 The judge's primary focus is to find what is in the child's best interest.

-Child Custody Agreements that Work
+Child Custody Agreements That Work

-Finding a child custody agreement that works is key if you are getting divorced or separating from the other parent of your child(ren).
+Finding a child custody agreement that works is key if you are getting divorced or separating from the other parent of your children.
 The family courts will not finalize your divorce without a parenting plan if you have minor children.
 Likewise, a paternity case will not be concluded without a parenting plan.

-Our Tampa child custody attorneys can help you create a parenting plan that works for you and is in the best interests of your child(ren).
+Our Tampa child custody attorneys can help you create a parenting plan that works for you and is in the best interests of your children.
 If you anticipate a custody battle, The Law Offices Of Yeazell And Sweet will aggressively advocate for you.

-Choose the Right Tampa Child Custody Attorney
+Choose the Right Tampa Child Custody Lawyer

 While it is often best when couples can resolve their differences outside of court, our child custody lawyers understand that sometimes cases need to be taken to court.
-Or you may need for an experienced Tampa child custody attorney to properly draft your agreements to avoid potential future family issues that may arise.
+Or you may need an experienced Tampa child custody attorney to properly draft your agreements to avoid potential future family issues that may arise.

 Our Tampa Bay child custody lawyers are extremely experienced in litigating custody cases and have collectively taken hundreds of cases to trial with outstanding results.